syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types/area-chart.md

  * [empty points](https://help.syncfusion.com/flutter/cartesian-charts/series-customization#empty-points)

-N> You can refer to our [Flutter Area Chart](https://www.syncfusion.com/flutter-widgets/flutter-charts/chart-types/area-chart) feature tour page for its groundbreaking feature representations.
+>**NOTE**: You can refer to our [Flutter Area Chart](https://www.syncfusion.com/flutter-widgets/flutter-charts/chart-types/area-chart) feature tour page for its groundbreaking feature representations.
 You can also explore our [Flutter Area Chart example](https://flutter.syncfusion.com/#/cartesian-charts/chart-types/area/default-area-chart) that shows how to easily configure with built-in support for creating stunning visual effects.